House of Commons photo

 My mistake, Mr. Speaker.

-The other aspect was referring in the House, whether jokingly or not, and I do not think it was, to any individual in this place runs you, I think, is a wrong thing to say, no matter whether he or she was serious.
+The other aspect was referring in the House, whether jokingly or not, and I do not think it was, to any individual in this place running you, which I think is a wrong thing to say no matter whether he or she were serious.

 The thing that really bothers me and has not been dealt with is that the member for Milton, one of the most respected people in this place, stood on an issue that is absolutely unparliamentary and was brushed off by that same individual, who then walked out.